 Have you tried Ganttproject?
 Please share your thoughts in a review!

 Okay, ProjectLibre might not be quite so hidden, but it’s a fantastic alternative to Microsoft Project—so celebrated that it won ComputerWorld’s “Best of Open Source” software award.
 ProjectLibre was actually built off of OpenProj’s code base when that open source project was abandoned in 2012.
+Interested in software with comparable features?
+These Projectlibre alternatives are a good place to begin.

 Price: Zilch.
 They also have a paid cloud version “coming soon,” according to their web site.